We assist companies to develop and grow export sales and we work in partnership with stakeholders to drive economic development across Belfast.

-In addition to our direct support to businesses we work with a range of stakeholders to help grow the local economy by creating employment opportunities, attract investment and ensuring the right conditions and in place to foster continued business growth.
+In addition to our direct support to businesses we work with a range of stakeholders to help grow the local economy by creating employment opportunities, attracting investment and ensuring the right conditions and in place to foster continued business growth.

 Key partners in Belfast include:

-Moira Loughran is Invest Northern Ireland's Regional Office Manager for the North Eastern and Eastern Regional Offices.
+Susan O'Kane is Invest Northern Ireland's Regional Office Manager for the North Eastern and Eastern Regional Offices.

 Susan has been with Invest NI since 2003 and has held a number of roles including working with the ICT sector and the textiles sector.